nrs-org/novelslop/content/vol_01/chap_04.typ

   _"So fast…"_

-  As the girl came running closer to the stand where Mona was resting at, she could saw the rose-tinted braids of the girl.
-It was hard to judge whether that girl was a second-year or a third-year, but as most third-years of Misuzu spent their last year of high school studying hard for university entrance exams, the former was probably the case.
+  As the girl came running closer to the stand where Mona was resting at, she could finally make out the most visible features of her appearance.
+The girl has short hair, with the two wide, rose-tinted pigtails waving in the air.

+  It was hard to judge whether she was a second-year or a third-year, but as most third-years of Misuzu were busy with studying for the upcoming university entrance exams, the former was probably the case.
+According to what Mona found online, third-year students in Misuzu either became ghost members of their respective clubs, or quit the club entirely.

+  This might seem like an irresponsible thing to do, but it was just how things worked in this school.
+Even someone like the student council presidents would step down after entering third-year, leaving the work to younger students who still had plenty of time.

   The girl blazed through the running tracks as if she was a professional athlete.
-Mona was notably impressed.
-Though, to be fair, it did not take much to impress this unathletic girl like Mona.
+Mona was notably impressed, though, to be fair, it did not take much to impress this unathletic girl like Mona.
 The girl maintained a perfect form, even though it looked like she had been running for a long while.